rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Old Covenant

-Much of Isaiah is prophecies concerning the Davidic and Ezraitic ages, that is, Israel's continuous cycle of salvation and exile.
+Much of the Book of Isaiah is prophecies concerning the Davidic and Ezraitic ages, that is, Israel's continuous cycle of salvation and exile.
-It is part of larger theme that started in Genesis and is fulfilled in the person of Christ.
+It is part of larger narrative theme that started in Genesis and is fulfilled in the person of Christ.
+Specifically it is concerning God's mercy and man's rebellion, culminating in man's salvation through God's perfect love for mankind.

 1-12